ContextFlow: Context-Aware Flow Matching For Trajectory Inference From Spatial Omics Data: Visualizations

-Figure~\ref{fig:LR_viz} shows the ligand-receptor score of the NPTX2-NPTXR pair in two consecutive slides from the Brain regeneration dataset~\citep{1_dataset_steroseq}.
-Similar activities are visible bilaterally in the cerebral cortex, suggesting that ligand–receptor interactions are preserved across time and spatially aligned with underlying tissue structure.
+Figure~\ref{fig:LR_viz} illustrates the ligand-receptor score of the NPTX2-NPTXR pair in two consecutive slides from the Brain regeneration dataset.
+Similar activities are bilaterally visible in the cerebral cortex, suggesting that ligand–receptor interactions are preserved over time and spatially aligned with underlying tissue structure.
 This observation provides strong evidence that including LR interactions as contextual priors is biologically meaningful, as they capture functional communication signals between cells that remain stable across short time intervals.

-Based on the activation of NPTX2–NPTXR in Figure~\ref{fig:LR_viz}, we observe that the corresponding communication pattern naturally biases the optimal couplings towards transitions such as Immature dpEX $\rightarrow$ dpEX and Immature nptxEX $\rightarrow$ nptxEX (Figure~\ref{fig:consecutive_ref_slices}).
+Based on the activation of NPTX2–NPTXR in Figure~\ref{fig:LR_viz}, we observe that the communication pattern naturally biases the optimal couplings towards transitions, such as Immature dpEX $\rightarrow$ dpEX and Immature nptxEX $\rightarrow$ nptxEX (Figure~\ref{fig:consecutive_ref_slices}).
 These transitions are biologically plausible, as they preserve cell type identity within excitatory neuronal lineages while reflecting maturation within the same functional context.
-This example highlights the richness of the contextual information captured by our proposed biological prior, and demonstrates how incorporating such ligand–receptor–driven cues into the coupling process leads to more interpretable and biologically consistent trajectories.
+This example highlights the richness of the contextual information captured by our proposed biological prior and demonstrates how incorporating such ligand–receptor–driven cues into the coupling process yields more interpretable, biologically consistent trajectories.